 Canon knows a thing or two about cameras, but it also knows how to make excellent photo printers.
 Smaller than the Pixma Pro models yet bigger than most inkjets, the iP8720 is perfect for the home photographer.
 It holds up to 120 sheets of regular paper and 20 sheets of heavier photo paper, and the front-panel even houses a space for a CD or DVD tray.
 Surprisingly, the iP8720 doesn’t have a PictBridge-compatible USB port, but it can connect to newer cameras or smartphones via Wi-Fi, or shared via a home network — the latter two being more popular, anyway.
 It has excellent output quality, manual duplex printing, and NFC support for quick pairing with compatible Android devices.

 The Pro-100 is another great Canon option, even if it is one of the more advanced printers in our roundup.
 The reasonably-price device is known to produce photos that are nearly on par with printers that cost upward of $1,000 at a cost that is far better for your budget.
-The printer offers a CD-DVD print tray and Wi-Fi capabilities and also has a PictBridge USB port and eight ink cartridges to help set it apart.
-The device is rather slow and a bit cumbersome when it comes to size, but there’s a good deal to be said about accurate color output and its ability to generate first-rate monochrome prints with a little patience.
+The printer offers a CD-DVD print tray (hey, why not?), Wi-Fi, and also has a PictBridge USB port.
+It uses eight ink cartridges for vibrant, accurate colors.
+The device is rather slow and a bit cumbersome when it comes to size, but there’s a good deal to be said about its color output and its ability to generate first-rate monochrome prints with a little patience.

 The newer of the bunch, the P600 is one of the only printers on our list that can support roll paper, meaning it’s capable of creating panoramas more than 10-feet long.
 It’s adorned with a 3.5-inch color touchscreen, allowing you to set preferences and view instructional illustrations detailing the proper way to insert paper and cartridges.
 You can also use the panel to pair the printer with compatible mobile devices via Wi-Fi, and given the device’s three-level ink technology, you can rest assured each colored print will showcase the utmost vibrancy and smooth transitions whether printing in color or strictly in black and white.